 3. Find a vendor with experience in your industry

-You may find that with many outsourced services, workers do not have the technical knowledge required and/or may not be as passionate about your given field.
+You may find that with many outsourced services, reps do not have the technical knowledge required and/or may not be as passionate about your given field.

 - Customer service outsourcing company Simplr specializes in support for e-commerce companies

 - Business processes outsourcing company Ameridial provides customer service for businesses in the retail and automotive industries

 - EBQ provides customer support and other services primarily to SaaS companies and startups in industries like e-commerce, healthcare, manufacturing, and finance

 4. Know what processes are in place for quality control